MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-apis.md

 [APIs image 4]

 **Limitations Common to all APIs**:
-1. These APIs require that data has already been ingested, except for the following APIs:
+**First**, these APIs require that data has already been ingested, except for the following APIs:
-a.
-GET /api/instances/{instanceId}/manage/schema/entitySemanticLabels
+- GET /api/instances/{instanceId}/manage/schema/entitySemanticLabels
-b.
-GET /api/instances/{instanceId}/manage/schema/attributeSemanticLabels
+- GET /api/instances/{instanceId}/manage/schema/attributeSemanticLabels
-c.
-GET /api/instances/{instanceId}/manage/relationships
+- GET /api/instances/{instanceId}/manage/relationships
-d.
-GET /api/instances/{instanceId}/manage/relationships/{relationshipName}
+- GET /api/instances/{instanceId}/manage/relationships/{relationshipName}
-e.
-DELETE /api/instances/{instanceId}/manage/relationships/{relationshipName}
+- DELETE /api/instances/{instanceId}/manage/relationships/{relationshipName}

-2. For relationship APIs, any time {relationshipName} is provided, there must actually exist a relationship with that name in the given instance.
+**Second**, specifically for relationship APIs, any time {relationshipName} is provided, there must actually exist a relationship with that name in the given instance.

 **Additional limitations by API**: